fitzgerald-kyle/insider-training/README.md

 So far, I have explored using two model types.
 One is [XGBoost](https://xgboost.readthedocs.io/en/stable/index.html), which is a gradient-boosting decision tree model, and the other is a neural network with one dense hidden layer and a dropout layer, implemented with the Keras Sequential API.

 ## Which evaluation metrics are used?
 You can see my commentary on model performance in nb3_decision_tree.ipynb and nb4_neural_net.ipynb.
+I create a custom-weighted mean squared error metric that penalizes overestimated losses and underestimated gains more harshly.

 In order to evaluate the models in a way that is more demonstrative, I develop a simple trading strategy in nb5_strategy_simulation.ipynb and benchmark it against the performance of the S&P500 ETF fund, [SPY](https://www.google.com/finance/quote/SPY:NYSEARCA), across the given time period.